ribbitfix/goal-tracker/README.md

 - got rid of users index view - made the sign-in page the root view
 - got rid of goals show view, updated user show view so it doesn't link to nonexistent goal view

+### 8/28
+Tried moving current week display logic into UserController but couldn't figure out how to make that work.
+Putting it in the Goal model instead, so I can call a goal method from the view (even though I know that's bad practice).

+Got it working, insofar as it can, but the whole thing needs rethinking.
+I need to keep the booleans associated with their dates.

+TODO: rename Status.status to .goal_met

 ### QUESTIONS
 - How to install debugger without breaking the server?